vladfedoriuk/big-data-cluster/README.md

 ```
 - To use the Spark Web UI, go to http://localhost:8080

-## Jupiter Notebook
+## Jupyter Notebook

-- To use the Jupiter Notebook, go to the logs of the `jupyter-notebook` container and follow the URL with the token.
+- To use the Jupyter Notebook, go to the logs of the `jupyter-notebook` container and follow the URL with the token.
 ```shell
 docker logs jupyter-notebook
 ```
 - There are some example notebooks in the `worspace` directory.
-- It is possible to use `PySpark` in the Jupiter Notebook.
+- It is possible to use `PySpark` in the Jupyter Notebook.